-As California endures a severe drought, Clean Water Action thinks it’s a good time to reconsider how all of us use water.
+As California endures a severe drought, it’s a good time to rethink how we use water.
 California's dry climate is expected to become dryer still as the impacts of climate change intensify.
-This drought gives us an opportunity to rethink our attitudes about and our overall use of water.
+We’ll have to change the way we think about and use water – and now is a good time to start.

 In the past 30 years, Californians have become more and more aware of their solid waste production, and now nearly half of the solid waste stream is diverted from landfills to recycling and composting.
 In water, however, we still follow the wasteful practices established in the last century, when water was plentiful.
-It is true that conservation has been the primary source of water supply over the past 30 years; water use in California has remained relatively stable even as the population has increase from 22 to 37 million.
-But even as we have embraced high-efficiency toilets and low-flow showerheads, most Californians continue to think of water as a disposable rather than a reusable product.
+It is true that conservation has been the primary source of water supply over the past 30 years; water use in California has remained relatively stable even as the population has increased from 22 to 37 million.
+But even as we have embraced high-efficiency toilets and low-flow showerheads, most Californians continue to think of water as disposable rather than reusable.

 So how should California think of water in the 21st century?
 We must view water as a precious and limited resource that should be used and reused before we "toss it away".
 Here are some examples of 21st century water management;